 Income Share Agreements make our Web Development Immersive an accessible, risk-free investment for every Canadian.
 Our goal is to bring together a diverse group of students all comitted to making a career change – regardless of their background or financial circumstances.

-This innovative approach to paying for education aligns incentives between a school and its students.
-Income Share Agreements allow us to take the risk, instead of the students.
-The immersive learning experience requires hard work, focus, commitment, and absolute dedication.
-We want to take the financial stress away, so that you can focus on making the most of your experience and become the best developer you can be.
+This innovative approach to paying for education finally aligns incentives between a school and its students, where we take the risk, instead of you.
+Our Bootcamp requires hard work, focus, commitment, and absolute dedication, so we want to take the financial stress away, so you can focus on making the most of your experience and become the best developer you can be.

 ISAs in a nutshell:

 - Juno’s Income Share Agreement program is optional.
 Students may still opt to pay the full tuition up front – this will always be the least expensive option for students!

 - If a student is offered an Income Share Agreement, their upfront tuition is just a loonie.
 We are required to charge a fee (even if it’s a small one) as a condition of our status as a registered Private Career College.

 - Once graduates land a job making at least $50,000 anually, they pay Juno 17% of their income on a monthly basis for 24 months.

 - Payments are capped at $18,000, so a graduate with a high salary isn’t penalized.